CRISP -- Compliant ROS2 Controllers for Learning-Based Manipulation Policies and Teleoperation: Implementation

 \subsection{Target Wrench}

 Using our implementations, it is possible to command a wrench at the end-effector to apply external forces and torques.
-The term is computed as

-where $\bm{\mathcal{F}}\in\R^6$ denotes the desired wrench.
+The term is computed as $\bm\tau_\text{wrench} = \bd J^\top\bm{\mathcal{F}}_\text{target}$, where $\bm{\mathcal{F}}\in\R^6$ denotes the desired wrench.
 Wrench control is useful for tasks that demand careful interaction with the environment, require specific torques to be applied such as in screw driving~\cite{lynch2017modern}, compensate for the weight of end-effector extensions, or simply drive the robot with a wrench instead of Cartesian poses.